All Episodes

 I love the prep.

-I love the uh the actual doing of the show, the execution, the performance of the show.
+I love the actual doing of the show, the execution, the performance of the show.

-And I am continuing and Republicans too, in uh certain circumstances.
+And I am continue, and Republicans too in certain circumstances.

-I it is it is it is just uh I I can't describe the pleasure I get when I hear something like this, which was said by Robert Kennedy Jr.
+It is just, I can't describe the pleasure I get when I hear something like this, which was said by Robert Kennedy Jr., Giant Stadium during Live Earth on Saturday.

-I'm gonna tell you this that the next time you see John Stossel or Glenn Beck or Rush Limbaugh or Sean Hannity, these flat earthers, these corporate toadies lying to you, lying to the American public, and telling you that global warming doesn't exist.
+I'm going to tell you this: that the next time you see John Stossel or Glenn Beck or Rush Limbaugh or Sean Hannity, these flat earthers, these corporate toadies lying to you, lying to the American public, and telling you that global warming doesn't exist.

-You send an email to their advertisers and tell them you're not gonna buy their products anymore.
+You send an email to their advertisers and tell them you're not going to buy their products anymore.

 You don't get away with calling America's truth detector a liar.